 The Cleave Street improvements are centered around realistic solutions that work for a variety of travel modes and offer an improved on-street experience.
 Cleave Street is utilized by a mixture of business deliveries, residents, bicyclists, and pedestrians parking and walking into downtown.
 Three main goals of the project are to improve pedestrian and bicycle safety and connectivity, improve intersection crossings, and upgrade ADA compliant accessibility.
 Improvements may include increased roadway definition, which can help reduce speed; delineation for delivery driver and loading areas; marking for residential parking; and increased signage along the street.

-Storm water from Cleave Street drains into the Big Thompson River.
+Storm water from Cleave Street drains into the Fall River.
 Another main goal of the project is to identify and enhance stormwater and drainage management and capacity in the area.
 The project may include green street design elements and non-traditional stormwater techniques such as bioretention, rain gardens, infiltration, grass swales or buffers, and proprietary devices to treat stormwater.
 The project may also include material recycling during construction.

 - Project Updates History